 It's time to knock this one off your bucket list.

 Emirates first class is incomparable, from the suites to the food and champagne to the showers onboard – at least if you're flying the Airbus A380.
-And while a trip through the Middle East will run you much more, there's a fun way to put it to use.
+And while a trip through the Middle East will run you much more, there's a fun way to put some Chase points to use to make it happen for even less.

-Read our full review of Emirates first class!
+Read our full review of Emirates first class … and our tips for the best way to to book Emirates first class!

 Emirates has made some negative changes to its Skywards mileage program lately, increasing some award rates and jacking up cash fees on many routes.
-But this one is still a stellar deal.
+But even after an increase, this one is still a stellar deal … when you can find it.

-Alternatively, you could book roundtrip flights in Emirates economy for 45,000 miles or do it in business class for 90,000 miles total!
+Alternatively, you could book roundtrip flights in Emirates economy for 45,000 miles or do it in Emirates business class for 108,000 miles total!

 Roundtrip to Singapore – or One-Way in Business Class